Edith Simon: Art

 At the age of 16 Simon studied for a short time at the Slade School of Fine Art and then the Central School of Art and Design, before working as an illustrator of books.
 Her focus turned away from art for many years, but she returned to it in 1970 and continued until her death in 2003. in the 1980s she made intricate "scalpel paintings" from paper.
 Every year from 1970 to 2001 she exhibited during the annual Edinburgh Festival Fringe.
 Her work was described by artist John Bellany as "Fearless Vigour".

 In 1933 she was one of the founding members of the Artists' International Association.

 Personal life

 Simon met the geneticist Dr. Eric Reeve at a party in London in 1942, and they married later that year.
 They moved to Edinburgh in 1947 when Reeve took a position at the Institute of Animal Genetics at the University of Edinburgh.
 Together the couple had three children, Antonia, who became a professional photographer, Simon, and Jay.

-Her home in Edinburgh's New Town was the venue for many lavish, colourful, and memorable parties.
+Her home in Edinburgh's New Town was the venue for many parties.

 She died in Edinburgh on 7 January 2003.
 Her obituary in The Scotsman newspaper described her as having "considerable intellectual power, literary gifts, charm and a mordant wit.
 She was striking in appearance, trenchant in her views and generous to the young and those in need".

 Her archive is held in the collections of National Library of Scotland.